 Inclusive security is something you may have heard about in a keynote, a breakout session, a panel or even a networking event while at RSA Conference 2022.
-It shouldn’t come as a surprise, it’s a hot button issue within the cybersecurity industry and beyond.
+It shouldn’t come as a surprise, it’s a front of mind issue within the cybersecurity industry and beyond.
 And spoiler alert: it’s not going away anytime soon.

 This year, inclusive security at RSA Conference evolved into an entire series of dynamic sessions on Tuesday and also featured a couple of heavy-hitting keynotes that center in and around the topic.

 CEO Bryan Palma of Trellix led off his keynote on Soulless to Soulful, Security’s Chance to Save Tech by saying, "social media has become a destructive force in our lives.
 It's tearing people apart, sewing division between families, friends and associates while fueling a rise in hate speech, disinformation and sparking a surge in online harassment and real-life violence.”
 He went on to say the most alarming thing was that social media companies were taking little to no action and have become soulless.
 He points out that 70% of people surveyed find social media does more harm than good according to a study by Quinnipiac University.

 Palma moves on to say that cybersecurity has the opportunity to provide a space and a haven for a talented workforce looking to find and carve out a space for themselves based on companies that align with their values.
 With research that Trellix conducted partnering with a marketing firm, they found that the majority of the cybersecurity industry identified as straight while males.
 Not a surprise.
 “Our lack of diversity is holding us back.
 We are all better when we benefit from the diverse perspective of others.”